-- (1) Originally reported by the U.S. Census Bureau as 49,374.
-On July 1, 2002, an appeal was granted by the U.S. Census Bureau.
-Adjusting the number to that shown above. - (2) Cuyahoga Falls is appealing U.S. Census Bureau 2010 population determination.
+Originally reported by the U.S. Census Bureau as 49,374.
+On July 1, 2002, the U.S. Census Bureau granted an appeal by Cuyahoga Falls resulting in the number shown.

 Economic Base: Cuyahoga Falls' economy is based on a mix of industrial, commercial and residential development.
 The City's major industries include various manufacturing facilities including hand cleaners, process additives for the rubber industry, plastic production, as well as the medical care industry.